MASONRY'S MYSTERY:THE ORIGIN OF RITUAL

 degree obligation.
 Early Scottish operative societies had two ceremonies.
 One

 for "prentices" and the other for "fellows of the craft."
-There were, however
+There were,

 no uniform lectures though certain traditions grew up around "the word."
 Two